 Background

-Inverter-Based Resources (IBRs) make up a significant portion of ERCOT Generation Resources today, and are forecasted to rapidly increase even further and become the dominant resource technology on the ERCOT System.
+Inverter-Based Resources (IBRs) make up a significant portion of ERCOT Generation Resources today and are forecasted to rapidly increase even further and become the dominant resource technology on the ERCOT System.
 IBR technology differences may at times necessitate different requirements, testing, and/or performance monitoring to identify and correct performance deficiencies to ensure reliable operations.
 Several events have occurred in the last 10 years both in ERCOT and other electric grids that highlight the need to address these concerns.
 Coordination and comprehensive expertise from generation owners/operators, transmission owners/operators, IBR vendors/original equipment manufacturers (“OEMs”), and ERCOT is needed to properly diagnose and mitigate these issues.
 The IBRWG reports to the ROS on a regular basis.

 Membership